NON-EXPLOSIVE Rock Breaking Services in NZ

 OVERVIEW

-- Urban construction zones
+- Urban construction sites near homes or businesses

-- Heritage or noise-sensitive areas
+- Hospitals, schools, and other noise-sensitive areas

-- Trenching and excavation reductions
+- Trenching and excavation in confined zones

-- No permits required for explosives
+- No blasting permits required

-- Safe for workers and sensitive receivers
+- Safe for use near underground services and structures

-- Eco-friendly and dust-minimising
+- Eco-friendly and low dust generation

 MECHANICAL ROCK BREAKING